JulioLoayzaM/CroissantBot/docs/music.md

 - `MUSIC_DIR` indicates where to download the music.
 Create the directory and set the variable accordingly.

+- *New in version 1.1.0*
+  `MUSIC_FAV_LIST` is the name of the JSON file where the list of each user's favourite songs are saved.
+This file is kept in `rsc/`.
+The name is `favourite_songs.json` by default.

 ## How it works

 The bot uses `youtube-dl` to download the video and extracts the audio using `FFmpeg`.
 This means the songs take drive space.
 It also means that playing a song for the first time may take a bit while the download finishes.
 But if this cache isn't cleared, the next time the same song is requested there should be no delay in playing it.